waisooo/Something-Awesome-Project/README.md

 The hold_cheats.exe file is the cheat where holding the button toggles the cheats on and off

 # Disclaimer
-I am not responsible for anything that happens when you use this software
+I am not responsible for anything that happens when you use this software.
+If you do decide to use the cheats, consider disabling VAC beforehand.